netlify-templates/victor-hugo/site/content/publications/be-fit.md

 ---
-title: BE FIT
+articlename2: BE FIT
-articlename: >-
+title: >-
   Effect of a Game-Based Intervention Designed to Enhance Social Incentives to Increase Physical Activity Among Families The BE FIT Randomized Clinical Trial
 date: '2017-11-18'